samuelecivale/medical_robotics_project/README.md

-# Project 4 — Multi-RCM Control for a ROSA-like Neurosurgical Robot in Unity
+# Multi-RCM Control for a ROSA-like Neurosurgical Robot in Unity

 ## Overview

 This repository contains a Unity implementation of a simplified ROSA-like robotic system for neurosurgical Remote Center of Motion (RCM) control.

-The project addresses **Project 4 — Multi-RCM for the ROSA robot**.
+The project addresses **Multi-RCM for the ROSA robot**.
 The goal is to build a 3D and kinematic model of a ROSA-inspired manipulator and implement a double-RCM kinematic controller for neurosurgical procedures.

 The surgical scenario is based on: